-With unusually cold weather across much of the country, daily dog walks may be more uncomfortable than ever, for both human and canine.
+In winter, daily dog walks may require humans and canines to don warmer gear.
 Even if you’ve never used a coat for your dog before, as you bundle yourself up to go outside, consider whether your dog needs some protection from the cold, as well.

 As a general rule of thumb, large dogs with thick, dense coats are well protected from the cold.
 This includes Northern breeds, like Alaskan Malamutes and Siberian Huskies, with fur coats genetically designed to keep them warm.
 But there are dogs that need to be protected from extreme weather.